 Table of Contents

-- 1 What does it mean to have a sophisticated palate?
+- 1 What is a sophisticated palate?

-What does it mean to have a sophisticated palate?
+What is a sophisticated palate?

 If you’re traveling and hoping to acquire a sophisticated palate, there are definitely some challenges involved.
 This is especially true if you’re travelling and not open to new things.
 That or can’t afford high-end meals on the road.
 Luckily for you there are tons of ways to acquire a sophisticated taste for food around the world.